How strong is 256-bit encryption? Is AES-256 bit encryption safe? Let’s find out.

 115, 792, 089, 237, 316, 195, 423, 570, 985, 008, 687, 907, 853, 269, 984, 665, 640, 564, 039, 457, 584, 007, 913, 129, 639, 936

 The answer is 78-digits.
 That’s how many possible key combinations can exist in AES-256.
 More numbers than a modern scientific calculator can calculate.
-If a computer tries breaking AES 256 via brute-force that is the number of unique combinations it needs to try in order to be successful.
+If a computer tries breaking AES 256 via brute force that is the number of unique combinations it needs to try in order to be successful.

 256-bit encryption is so strong that it’s also resistant to attacks from a Supercomputer.
 In case you don’t know about them, supercomputers are computers that can break down huge tasks into multiple smaller chunks and work on them simultaneously with large number of processing cores that they have.
 It’s virtually impossible to break AES-256 through brute force attacks, no matter how powerful the computer(s) involved in the process.
 At present Tianhe-2 (also known as MilkyWay-2) is the most powerful supercomputer in the world, and even that computer would need millions of years to break AES 256 through a brute-force attack.
 Any attacker would be foolish to even think about attempting something like that.

 There have been a few instances of some related-key attacks that were successful in breaking 256-bit encryption (like an attack by Bruce Schneier in 2009); but those attempts were successful because of the incomplete implementation of AES-256.
-A complete 14-round implementation of AES 256 has not been broken till date.
+A complete 14-round implementation of AES 256 has not been broken to date.

 How 256 Bit Encryption Works?